weaze-id/witt/README.md

 ## Additional Information

-This library is currenctly on experimental status and not ready for production.
+This library is currently on experimental status and not ready for production.
 The API may change slightly when more features are added, and some use-cases may not be as simple as they could be.

 ## Contributing